-If you earned A’s or high B’s in all high school math classes (Algebra, Geometry, and Pre-Calculus), then your math foundation is solid, and you’re likely prepared for AP Calculus BC.
+If you earned A’s or high B’s in all high school math classes (Algebra I and II, Geometry, and Pre-Calculus), then your math foundation is solid, and you’re likely prepared for AP Calculus BC.
 Calculus brings together those previous math classes in a magical, yet sometimes challenging way.
 Having a strong math background is important for the rigor and quicker pace of BC Calculus.

 If you’ve consistently earned B’s in math, AP Calculus AB may be a better fit.
 AB moves at a slower pace than BC, so you’ll have more time to practice and apply new concepts.

-You can still take BC Calculus if you didn’t earn high math grades, but you’ll have to work harder to fill in some gaps in understanding.
+You can still take AP Calculus BC if you didn’t earn high math grades, but you’ll have to work harder to fill in some gaps in understanding.
 Read more about what topics to review and how to ace your first AP Calculus test.

 If you know a future college major you’d be interested in, research the college classes required to complete the degree.
 The class requirements will be similar regardless of the college you choose to attend, so don’t worry if you haven’t decided on a college yet.